anuragtb/pdfcpu/core/watermark.md

 ### Description

-A configuration string to specify the stamp parameters.
+A configuration string to specify watermark parameters.

 The first entry of the description configures the type.
 It is one of the following: